VDI-Tech-Guy/F5-AppWorld-Lab-Guides/archetypes/default.md

 draft: true
 ---

-[//]: # "This is a markdown comment it won't appear in the final website"
+[//]: # "This is a markdown comment: it won't appear in the final website"

 <!-- To use this archetype, run the following command, replacing path/filename with the path and name of the file: